 8. SEO Squirrly

-With over 30,000 installs and a 4.5-star rating, Squirrly’s over 200 tools and features will surely help your content optimization efforts.
+With over 30,000 installs and a 4.5-star rating, Squirrly’s over 200 features and tools for WordPress will surely help your content optimization efforts, regardless of the content types you are interested in writing.

 Here’s a video that outlines how you can use some of the more than 200 tools and features of the plugin: